-[X] ANNUAL REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 For the fiscal year ended June 30, 2018 OR
+[X] ANNUAL REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 For the fiscal year ended June 30, 2019 OR

-[] TRANSITION REPORT PURSUANT TO SECTION EXCHANGE ACT (For the transition period from OF 1934
+[] TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES AND EXCHANGE ACT OF 1934 For the transition period from to

-Commission File No o.
-0-10248
+Commission File No. 0-10248

-FONAR CORPOR RATION
+FONAR CORPORATION

-(Exact name of registrant as sp pecified in its charter)
+(Exact name of registrant as specified in its charter)

-DELAWARE 11-2464137

-(State of incorporation) (IRS Employer Identification Number)
+DELAWARE (State of incorporation) 11-2464137 (IRS Employer Identification Number)

-110 Marcus Drive, Melville, New York 11747

-(Address of principal executive offices) (Zip Code)
+110 Marcus Drive, Melville, New York (Address of principal executive offices) 11747 (Zip Code)

-(631) 694-29 29

-(Registrant's telephor including area o
+(Registrant's telephone number, including area code)

-including area of , and the second

-Securities registered pursuant to S Common Stock, par value s Securities registered pursuant to S None Section 12(g) of the Act.
-Indicate by check mark if the registrant is a well-known seasoned issuer, as defin ed in Rule 405 of the Securities Act.
-Yes NoX Indicate by check mark if the registrant is not required to file reports pursuant to S Section 13 or Section 15(d) of the Act.
-Yes NoX Indicate by check mark whether the registrant (1) has filed all reports required to during the preceding 12 months (or for such shorter period that the registrant wa requirements for the past 90 days.
-Yes X No required to be submitted and posted pursu ant (1) has submitted electronically and posted on its corporation and to Rule 405 of Regulation S-T (Section 232.405 of this charequired to submit and post such files).
-YesXNo apter) during the preceding 12 mont strant's nquent filers, pursuant to Item 405 of Regulation S-K, §229.405 s knowledge, in definitive proxy or information statements incor e defir ant is a large accelerated filer, an accelerated filer, a non-accelerations of "large accelerated filer," "accelerated filer," "smaller ct.
-Large accelerated filer [] Accelerated filer [X] Non-accelerated filer [] (Do not check if smaller reporting company) Smaller reporting company [] Emerging growth company [] by check mark if the registrant has elected not to use the exting standards provided pursuant to Section 13(a) of the Exc · olying ndicate by check mark whether the r egistra ant is a shell company (as defined in Rule 12b-2 of the Exchang e Act).
-Yes NoX of Common Stock held by non-affiliates as of December 29, 2 ASDAQ System, was approximately \$152.6 million.
-The other es of Common Stock, 146 shares of Class B Common Stock, 36 rred Stock of the registrant were outstanding.
-32,513 shares of Class C Common S Stock and DOCUMENTS INCORPORATED BY REFERENCE

-OFIE
+Securities registered pursuant to Section 12(b) of the Act: Common Stock, par value \$.0001 per share

+Securities registered pursuant to Section 12(g) of the Act: None

+Indicate by check mark if the registrant is a well-known seasoned issuer, as defined in Rule 405 of the Securities Act.
+Yes No X

+Indicate by check mark if the registrant is not required to file reports pursuant to Section 13 or Section 15(d) of the Act.
+Yes $$ No $X$

+Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
+Yes X___No

+Indicate by check mark whether the registrant (1) has submitted electronically and posted on its corporate Web site, if any, every Interactive Data File required to be submitted and posted pursuant to Rule 405 of Regulation S-T (Section 232.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit and post such files).
+Yes X No

+Indicate by check mark if disclosure of delinquent filers, pursuant to Item 405 of Regulation S-K, §229.405 of this Chapter, is not contained, and will not be contained, to the best of the registrant's knowledge, in definitive proxy or information statements incorporated by reference in Part III of this 10-K or any amendment to the Form 10-K. [X]

+Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, or a smaller reporting company.
+See definitions of "large accelerated filer", "accelerated filer and "smaller reporting company" in Rule 12b-2 of the Exchange Act.
+(Check one):

+Large accelerated filer Accelerated filer .
+Non-accelerated filer

+Smaller reporting company

+(Do not check if a smaller reporting company)

+Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
+Yes No X

+The aggregate market value of the shares of Common Stock held by non-affiliates as of December 31, 2018 based on the closing price of \$20.24 per share on such date as reported on the NASDAQ System, was approximately \$130 million.
+The other outstanding classes do not have a readily determinable market value.

+As of September 13, 2019, 6,447,463 shares of Common Stock, 146 shares of Class B Common Stock, 382,513 shares of Class C Common Stock and 313,438 shares of Class A Non-voting Preferred Stock of the registrant were outstanding.

+DOCUMENTS INCORPORATED BY REFERENCE None